djshaji/amp-rack/docs/index.md

 This is the biggest update of Amp Rack till date, and contains tons of new features and under the hood bug fixes.

 ### An overview:
+1. **Quick Patch:** One tap to change factory patches for finding sounds quickly
-1. All new **Backing Track** player.
+2. All new **Backing Track** player.
 Simply record some chords and use it on loop as a backing track!
 You can change BPM and Volume of the backing track.
 Perfect to practice solos or master scales
-2. All new **Drum Machine**.
+3. All new **Drum Machine**.
 Transform yourself into a one man band, or just practice rocking out.
 Choose from a variety of exciting tracks. **Change BPM** according to your genre and preference.
-3. Improved Presets Loading
+4. Improved Presets Loading
-4. Improved recorded audio sharing support
+5. Improved recorded audio sharing support
-5. Beautiful new material design 3 themes
+6. Beautiful new material design 3 themes

 ***